RandSF/RandSF.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is 陈宇鸣 (chén yǔ míng, ch'en yu ming), previously a MSc. student in the University of Birmingham, currently looking for a Ph.D. position.
+My name is 陈宇鸣 (chén yǔ míng), previously a MSc. student in the University of Birmingham, currently looking for a Ph.D. position.

 Research Interests:
 + Reinforcement Learning in Robotics, Multi-Agent Systems, Human-AI Collaboration